 If you’re a regular Ask the Dentist reader, you know that we talk about the mouth-body connection a lot.
 In the past year alone, science has continued to prove just how much oral health affects everything else—heart health, brain health, and even sleep quality.

-If you want to be healthier in 2016, then this list is for you.
+If you want to be healthier this year, then this list is for you.
 Here are 16 easy ways to improve your mouth-body health in 2016:

 — Dr. Mark Burhenne (@askthedentist) October 8, 2014

 Most dentists agree that SLS causes canker sores, and yet SLS (sodium lauryl sulfate) is a common ingredient in most kinds of toothpaste, including the natural brands like Tom’s of Maine.
 SLS is a detergent that strips away the inner layer of the mouth and has literally no positive benefit.
 The one I use is made by JASON’s.